costajob/app-servers/README.md

 ##### JRuby results
 JRuby constantly performs slightly better than MRI: Puma leverage on native threads for parallelism, instead of pre-forking a pool of processes.
 Said that JVM need to warm up to do its best and consume much memory than MRI.
-I was able to reduce performance differences by doubling the number of workers per CPU (8 processes) on MRI.

 ### Plug
-I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that comes with a [Cowboy](https://github.com/ninenines/cowboy) adapter.
+I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.

 ##### Bootstrap
 I started elixir by using iex interactive console as described on Plug read-me.

 ##### Considerations
 Elixir performance are pretty solid but not stellar.
-Probably OTP benefits to be executed on a large distributed system, but on a 4-core workstation its performance are not far from Ruby+Rack (which indeed is much more simple to setup).
+Probably OTP benefits to be executed on a large distributed system, but on a 4-core workstation its performance are not far from Ruby+Rack.

 ### Node Cluster
 I used Node cluster library to spawn one process per CPU.